 Eight months after her accident, in November 2018, the ex-dragon boater joined DB Hearts.

 “DB Hearts helped me put things into perspective,” Lee said.
 “It has helped me meet very different people from all walks of life.”

 The initiative teaches individuals with special needs and certain medical conditions to dragon boat.
-During paddling sessions, Lee would row with beneficiaries who suffered from a range of conditions, from cancer survivors to the visually impaired.
+During paddling sessions, Lee would work with beneficiaries who suffered from a range of conditions, from cancer survivors to the visually impaired.